TexasJeff75/plswebsite/FACILITY_INFO_PANEL.md

 # Facility Information Panel

 ## Overview
-Enhanced the facility details page by moving critical information from tabs into a prominent information panel displayed above the tabbed interface.
-This provides immediate visibility of key facility data without requiring navigation through tabs.
+Enhanced the facility details page by moving critical information from tabs into a prominent, editable information panel displayed above the tabbed interface.
+This provides immediate visibility and editing of key facility data without requiring navigation through tabs.
+The Overview and Location tabs have been removed as their functionality is now integrated into the top panel.

 ## What Changed

 ### Before
 - Facility name and address in header
 - Small stat cards (4 metrics)
-- All other information hidden in tabs
+- All other information hidden in tabs (including Overview and Location tabs)
 - Users had to click through tabs to see key dates, progress, and location
+- Editing required navigating to specific tabs

 ### After
 - Facility name and address in header
 - Enhanced stat cards (4 metrics)
-- **NEW: Comprehensive information panel with 3 sections:**
+- **NEW: Comprehensive editable information panel with 3 sections:**
-  1. Key Dates panel
+  1. Key Dates panel (editable)
-  2. Progress Overview panel
+  2. Progress Overview panel (read-only, calculated)
-  3. Location panel with mini map
+  3. Location panel with mini map (editable)
+- Overview and Location tabs removed
-- Tabs available below for detailed information
+- Remaining tabs available below for detailed information
+- Inline editing with edit buttons for authorized users

+## Editing Features

+### Key Dates Section - Editable
+For users with editor permissions:
+- **Edit button** (pencil icon) in section header
+- Click to enter edit mode
+- Four date inputs with date pickers:
+  - Projected Deployment Date
+  - Actual Deployment Date
+  - Projected Go-Live Date
+  - Actual Go-Live Date
+- **Save** button commits changes to database
+- **Cancel** button discards changes
+- Dates can be cleared by deleting the input value

+### Location Section - Editable
+For users with editor permissions:
+- **Edit button** (pencil icon) in section header
+- Click to enter edit mode
+- Input fields for:
+  - Address (street address)
+  - City
+  - State
+  - County
+  - Latitude (decimal degrees, 6 decimal places)
+  - Longitude (decimal degrees, 6 decimal places)
+- **Save** button commits changes to database
+- **Cancel** button discards changes
+- Map updates automatically after saving coordinates

+### Progress Overview Section - Read-Only
+This section is calculated from milestone data and cannot be edited directly:
+- Overall completion percentage
+- Category-specific progress bars
+- Updates automatically when milestones are modified in the Milestones tab

 ## Information Panel Layout